ReactiveSets/toubkal/README.md

 The only thing you need to know to understand this code is about **Pipelets**:
-- An XS pipelet, aka a "node" in other dataflow libraries, is a JavaScript function that processes data events with no side effects on other pipelets
+- An XS pipelet, aka a "node" in other dataflow libraries, is a JavaScript function that processes data events on datasets with no side effects on other pipelets
 - it processes events emitted by **upstream** pipelets
-- it emits events for **downstream pipelets**
+- it emits events to **downstream pipelets**
 - it's name describes what it provides or does
-- pipelets are connected together using JavaScript '.' operator or as parameters
+- pipelets are connected together using the JavaScript '.' operator or, as parameters when there is more than one upstream or downstream pipelet connected

+Each pipelet therefore represents a set connected to other sets which states evolve in realtime as data events flow through the network of pipelets.

 ```javascript
 var xs = require( 'excess' ); // Loads XS core pipelets, returns xs head pipelet